Frequently asked questions of the flight training program at RMIT.

 In many cases wearing glasses won’t prevent you from becoming a pilot.
 However, the only way to be a 100% certain is to conduct a CASA Class 1 Medical Clearance which is a prerequisite to hold a Commercial Pilots Licence.

 Is there accessible transport to Point Cook airfield?

 Point Cook is 25 kilometres south-west of central Melbourne or 30 minutes by car.
 You can travel by train on the Werribee line to Aircraft station (7kms from Point Cook) and catch a bus to the local shopping centre where an RMIT shuttle service transports students at the start and end of each day if required.

-Is accommodation available at the Point Cook site?
+Is accommodation available at the Point Cook or Bendigo sites?

-No, however there are accommodation facilities available close to the site.
+No, however there are accommodation facilities available close to both sites.
 RMIT Student Services can discuss your housing needs with you.
-Visit the accomodation page.
+Visit the accommodation page.

 How do I get employed with a major airline?

 Major airlines typically require approximately 2,000 hours of total time for direct entry First Officers.
 Some charter companies might require as few as 200 – 300 hours.